Barbara Daly Baekeland: Divorce

 Returning to Spain, Barbara accepted the extent of her son's relationship with Cooper, but preferred his developing relationship with a young Spanish girl, Sylvie.
 However, Sylvie then started an affair with Barbara's husband Brooks.
 After discovering the affair in February 1968, Barbara again tried to commit suicide.
-Brooks decided that he had had enough of Barbara's behavior and again, pursued a divorce.
+Brooks proceeded to pursue a divorce.
 This led Barbara to severe depression and another suicide attempt, from which her friend Gloria Jones, wife of author James Jones, saved her.

 Brooks married Sylvie and had one son.
 They later divorced and he married Susan Baekeland.

-In 1969, Barbara met noted pop art curator Samuel Adams Green, with whom she started an affair.
+In 1969, Barbara met noted pop art curator Samuel Adams Green, with whom she started a relationship.
 When later introduced to her son Antony, Green was very unimpressed by his artistic capabilities.
 After six weeks, Green broke off the relationship, although Barbara was still obsessed with him.
-She pursued Green relentlessly; when she returned to the United States that fall, she walked barefoot across Central Park in the snow wearing nothing but a Lynx fur coat to demand entry to his apartment.
+She pursued Green relentlessly; when she returned to the United States that fall, she walked barefoot across Central Park in the snow wearing nothing but a lynx fur coat to demand entry to his apartment.

 Relationship with son

-Barbara Baekeland had a complex and allegedly incestuous relationship with her son, Antony Baekeland, who was gay or bisexual.
+Barbara Baekeland had a complex and allegedly incestuous relationship with her son, Antony Baekeland, who was either gay or bisexual.
 Baekeland attempted to "fix" her son by hiring prostitutes to have sex with him.
-After this failed, while the pair were living in Majorca in the summer of 1968 following Barbara and Brooks's divorce, Barbara was alleged to have raped her son.
+After this failed, while the pair were living in Majorca in the summer of 1968 following Barbara and Brooks's divorce, Barbara was alleged to have had incestuous relations with her son.

-During his young adulthood, Antony displayed increasingly regular signs of schizophrenia with paranoid tendencies, and his erratic behavior caused concern among family friends.
+During his young adulthood, Antony displayed increasingly regular signs of schizophrenia with paranoid tendencies, and his erratic behaviour caused concern among family friends.
 He was eventually diagnosed with schizophrenia; however, his father initially refused to allow him to be treated by psychiatrists, a profession he believed to be "amoral".

 Murder

 In late July 1972, Antony tried to throw his mother under the traffic outside her penthouse on Cadogan Square in Chelsea, London.
 She was only saved by his physical weakness, and the intervention of her friend Susan Guinness.
 Although the Metropolitan Police arrested Antony for attempted murder, Barbara refused to press charges.
 Antony was subsequently admitted to The Priory private psychiatric hospital, but was released soon afterwards.

 Antony then undertook sessions with a psychiatrist while living at home.
 The doctor became so concerned about Antony's condition that on October 30, he warned Barbara that he was capable of murder.
 Barbara dismissed the doctor's assertion.

 Two weeks later, on November 17, 1972, Antony murdered his mother by stabbing her with a kitchen knife, killing her almost instantly.
-She was 51 years of age at the time, and Antony was 25.
+She was 51 years of age at the time, and Antony was 26.
 Police arrived and found Antony at the scene of the crime.
 He later confessed to, and was charged with, her murder.

-Antony was institutionalized at Broadmoor Hospital until July 21, 1980, when, at the urging of a group of his friends, he was released.
+Antony was institutionalised at Broadmoor Hospital until July 21, 1980, when, at the urging of a group of his friends, he was released.